tahaEntesari/open-unlearning/README.md

 ## 📖 Overview

-Our paper code is mainly based on open-unlearning repository.We added our method to their current repository and also new evaluatuion technique and new fine-tuned models for both tofu and muse datasets.
+Our paper code is mainly based on open-unlearning repository.
+We added our method to their current repository and also new evaluation metrics and new fine-tuned models for both tofu and muse datasets.

 We provide efficient and streamlined implementations of the TOFU, MUSE and WMDP unlearning benchmarks while supporting 9+ unlearning methods, 5+ datasets, 11+ evaluation metrics, and 7+ LLM architectures.
 Each of these can be easily extended to incorporate more variants.